pantrypoints/sp/content/en/research/sismondi/economy/chapter-4c.md

 title: "Protectionist Policies"
 weight: 16
 c: "seagreen"
-a: "Sismondi"
 icon: "Sismondi"
-description: "Political economy is an important division of the science of government.
-The object of government is the happiness of men, united in society"
+description: "The prohibitive system of custom-house duties plainly gives to a growing manufactory an advantage equivalent to the largest bounty.
+Perhaps this manufactory scarcely produces the hundredth part of what the nation consumes of such commodities"
 author: ['Sismondi']
 ---